Skip to Content

 Thomas the Tank Engine was conceived in Wales and the inspiration for him and his friends will be apparent if you ride any of ten steam trains called the Great Little Trains of Wales.

-the original "thomas" in wales
+The original "thomas" in wales

 These narrow gauge railways have been beautifully restored and can be found throughout the country.
 The Talyllyn Railway is the one that inspired the Thomas books.
 It travels from Tywyn to Abergynolwyn and Nant Gwernol in Mid-Wales.
 Kids will be enthralled with the train itself while parents will appreciate scenery like the Dolgoch Falls.
 You can also get off and take an easy walk in the forest at Nant Gwernol.